esbgkannan/GT-CNN/README.md

 ## Complete Pipeline:

-This workflow is trained and tested with two NVIDIA 2080Ti graph cards.
+This work flow is trained and tested with two NVIDIA 2080Ti graph cards.
 If you don't have gpu, calculate reconstruction errors will take approximately an hour.
 Please feel free to use precomputed RE values from dataset folder to booster the process.

 ### Step1: Sequence collection